mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 So shouldn't I always set my *write concern as high as possible*?
 Well, a *stronger level of durability guarantee comes with the trade off*.
 Specifically, you have to wait for the *acknowledgments to come in*.
 That means your *write operations may take longer than required if you requested a lesser or even no write acknowledgment*.
 As the number of *replica set nodes increase, write operations may take even longer to return as successful*.

 Alternatively, what happens if one of your *secondaries are down*?
 Based on our *write concern*, we need an *acknowledgment from three members of the replica set*.
 This *write now blocks until the secondary* comes back online which may take longer than is acceptable.
-This is where the *W-timeout option* comes in handy.
-You can set it to a reasonable time wherein the *application* stops waiting and moves forward *throwing an error related to write concern*.
+This is where the *wtimeout option* comes in handy.
+You can set it to a *reasonable time wherein the application stops waiting and moves forward throwing an error related to write concern*.

 ```javascript
 db.product.insert(